natebecker11/unit-4-game/README.md

 - [ ] Improve mobile layout, resize images
 - [x] Dynamically update HP for PC when returning to character select screen
 - [x] Fix bug where PC can be de-selected after each round
+- [ ] Check if .attr method works for selecting PC